 Creating content is another way marketers use virality.
 Because of the sheer amount of content out in the world, not all content goes viral and in fact most won’t.
 So what can you do to increase your odds?
 When it comes to content virality, it’s all about timing and opportunity.
 Hitting the right users at the right time and in the right places.

 In addition to product and content virality, the most popular or commonplace to think of “going viral” is on social media.
 A viral post or meme is almost the origin of the term and is still the first thing we think of when you hear something has gone viral.
 While it seems like the most logical place to promote, because of the intense amount of competition, it has become one of the most difficult spaces to go viral in.
 You may need to enlist the help of influencers in your market to help with this.

 It almost goes without saying, but having a really deep understanding of your audience is at the root of virality.
-Knowing where they’ll be and when they’ll be there and then building a certain amount of shareability into is critical to promoting virality.
+Knowing where they’ll be and when they’ll be there and then building a certain amount of shareability into anything you launch is critical to promoting virality.